Preventing and Stopping Child Abuse

 - Bed sores and other skin lesions.

-- Missing clothing - no underwear or socks.
-No coat in winter.
+- Missing clothing like having no underwear or socks; or having no coat or shoes in the winter.

 - Prolonged exposure to the elements, as in excessive sunburn, insect bites, colds, frostbite.